CARING FOR OUR OWN, A WORKSHOP SERIES

 The program consists of:

-- three (3) guided workshops designed to educate, inform, and train you on why and how to implement a peer-support program; attendees are encouraged to engage and learn from others, participate in in-session breakout groups and interact with the trainers.
+- Two(2) guided collaborative and educational sessions (6 hours total) designed to educate, inform, and train you on why and how to implement a peer-support program; attendees are encouraged to engage and learn from others, participate in in-session breakout groups and interact with the trainers

 At the end of the program, you will:

-- understand components of a Second Victim Clinician Peer Support program and how they can be applied to a broader healthcare workforce well-being initiative; and
+- understand how a Second Victim Clinician Peer Support program supports healthcare workforce well-being when facing challenging times; and

 - customize and define a plan to deploy and sustain a peer support network within your organization.